PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 ### Good to knows

 - The marketing team is responsible for all the above – mostly Andy and Ian, but James Hawkins, Joe and Charles also contribute.
-The Website & Docs team owns our reference documentation.
+The Website & Docs team owns our [reference documentation](/docs).

-- Andy and Ian are currently the main people responsible for our regular content output.
-James H, Joe, and Charles are also frequent contributors.

 - You can view planned content on the [Marketing project board](https://github.com/orgs/PostHog/projects/8?card_filter_query=label%3Acontent) using the "content" label filter.
 All planned content should have an issue.